 - Keep this training material accessible to all the employees.

-- Educate them on the complaint procedures and help them with resources such as counselling or therapy.
+- Educate them on the complaint procedures and help them with resources such as counseling or therapy.

 Did you like the article?
 If you have any suggestions for us, please tell us through comments.
-Know more about Engagedly, Request For A Demo!
+Know more about Engagedly!